SENKYA PADNA

 LINER NOTES

-Of course you can always ignore these notes and just listen to the music.
+Of course, you can always ignore these notes and just listen to the music.

 The album is named after the opening track Senkya Padna, which contains a sample of an elderly woman singing an archaic traditional folklore song "A shade casts its shadow on three cities".
-Her mourning voice tells a tragic story about a girl becoming sick and symbolically a shade, that casted over her.
+Her mourning voice tells a tragic story about a girl becoming sick and symbolically a shade, cast over her.

 So, the first three tracks make an acronym for the state of humanity right now, for the future of democracy and the future of our children.